HeatherSoron/RocEye/readme.txt

 Console commands:
 =================
 /setnumcells [number]: sets the number of cells per direction displayed when you toggle the grid on.
 Number >= 0.
 Protip: number <= 10 as well, if you don't want single-digit (or lower!)
 FPS.

+/goto [num] [num] [num]: go to a specific point in 3D space.

 License: